uzay-citimoglu/RNAseq-Analysis/README.md

 # RNA-seq Analysis Pipeline (Nextflow)

-This repository contains an RNA-seq analysis pipeline I developed using [Nextflow](https://www.nextflow.io/).
+This repository contains a RNA-seq analysis pipeline I developed using [Nextflow](https://www.nextflow.io/).
 It takes paired-end FASTQ files as input and processes them through quality control, trimming, alignment, and statistical analysis.

 I created this as part of a project to better understand RNA-seq data analysis and workflow management with Nextflow.
 This can be used as a base or educational reference for similar projects.